 A BitPay invoice can be in one of a number of states.
-Payments sent to the bitcoin address associated with an invoice will only be credited to the invoice when its base state is new.
+A payment can only be credited to a BitPay invoice when its base state is new.

 An invoice starts in this state.
 When in this state and only in this state, payments to the associated bitcoin address are credited to the invoice.
-If an invoice has received a partial payment, it will still reflect a status of new to the merchant (from a merchant system perspective, an invoice is either paid or not paid, partial payments and over payments are handled by bitpay.com by either refunding the customer or applying the funds to a new invoice.
+If an invoice has received a partial payment, it will still reflect a status of new to the merchant.
+From a merchant system perspective, an invoice is either paid or not paid, partial payments are refunded by BitPay to the customer.

 An expired invoice is one where payment was not received and the 15 minute payment window has elapsed.

-An invoice is considered invalid when it was paid, but payment was not confirmed within 1 hour after receipt.
+An invoice is considered invalid when it was paid, but the corresponding bitcoin transaction was not confirmed within 1 hour after receipt.
 It is possible that some transactions on the bitcoin network can take longer than 1 hour to be included in a block.
-In such circumstances, once payment is confirmed, BitPay will make arrangements with the merchant regarding the funds (which can either be credited to the merchant account on another invoice, or returned to the buyer).
+If the transaction confirms after 1 hour, BitPay will update the invoice state from invalid to confirmed or complete (6 confirmations), depending on the invoice

 The invoice is not in an exception state.